devlemire/categorizer/README.md

 }
 ```

+We should now see a `label` and a `input` element render on our application for every label a chart has.
+Let's create a class method that will update our `data` property on state.

 Render `labelInputs` just below the `div` with a class of `add-dataset__form-group`.
 While we're here, let's update the "Dataset Label" input.
 Pass the input a `value` prop set equal to `label`.